KidPudel/Iggy-s-Vault/backend/messaging/Task queue.md

-Task queue communicates via messages, usually using [[message broker]] to mediate between clients and workers So worker here is the other side that listens, just like in regular [[Message queue]], but instead of just some client, there is a worker
+Task queue communicates via messages, usually using [[message broker]] to mediate between clients and workers So worker here is the other side that listens, just like in regular [[message queue]], but instead of just some client, there is a worker